DrPariah/Monster-Hunter/MH/README.md

 ***

 ## Monsters
-`MH` Monsters are the animals in `MH` ecology, and much like in real world, they simulate the predator-prey relationship.
+`MH` Monsters are the animals in `MH` ecology and much like in real world, they simulate the predator-prey relationship...
+In a very odd manner.

 Here are the list of small monsters by category: